philgladman/home-rpi-NAS/README.md

 ## Step 1.) - Raspberry Pi Setup
 - Please follow this link for instructions on [How to install and setup K3s Cluster on raspberry pi](https://github.com/philgladman/home-rpi-k3s-cluster.git)
+- This link will show you how to;
+  - Prepare your raspberry pi for kubernetes
+  - Spin up K3s
+  - Install MetalLb
+  - Install Nginx Ingress

 ## Step 2.) - Setup external drive